UNMECE231Fa2020/Homework-4/README.md

     List()
     List(const List &x)

 Where `x` is a variable of your choosing.
-You must also implement a destructor that removes all nodes using `pop_front`.
+You must also implement a destructor that removes all nodes using `pop_front` and `empty` functions.

     ~List()